KostasValeckas/PyLongslit/_sources/bias.rst.txt

 the master bias frame is used to correct for the 2D bias structure/gradient through the detector.
-With overscan subtraction, the master bias can show negative values, as these values correspond to an offset from the baseline bias-level, and not the absolute bias level.
+With overscan subtraction, the master bias can show negative values, as these values correspond to an offset from the baseline bias-level, and not the absolute bias level. **If you choose to disable the overscan subtraction in the** :ref:`configuration file <conf>` (not recommended) **, it is important that you do not enable it at any point during the other data-processing steps**.

 Quality Assessment
 ------------------